jessecascio/vms/vagrant/ubuntu/rabbitmq/README.md

 ####RabbitMQ

-This is a RabbitMQ cluster with a server
+This is a RabbitMQ broker

 ```vagrant up```
 ```vagrant ssh server```